-On the off-chance you are new to them LOTRO Missions are Solo (or Duo) quests that scale the difficulty to your level.
+What are Missions?On the off-chance you are new to them LOTRO Missions are Solo (or Duo) quests that scale the difficulty to your level.
 They grant tokens and, in some cases (though not this one), reputation.
 There are a few Mission “centres”, such as the one at Trestlebridge for the Wildwood of Bree-land.
 Others are purely storyline-driven such as this one with Bilbo, and the Further Adventures involving Elladan and Elrohir.

 Unlocking these Further AdventuresThere are two primary ways of unlocking the Further Adventures of Bilbo Baggins:

 Getting StartedUnlike The Further Adventures of Elladan and Elrohir, you do not need to start the story from someone other than the Mission-giver NPC.
 So, to begin:

 Travel to RivendellRivendell can be reached from various Stablemasters including South Bree, all Trollshaws stables and Far-Reaching Stablemasters in housing areas.
 Hunter Guides and Warden Musters also auto-grant travel here, and (Non-High) Elves can earn the “Return to” as a Racial Trait.
 You can also buy Return to Rivendell from the LOTRO Store for 295 LOTRO Points.
 Failing all that, if you have not yet discovered either the Rivendell or the Last Homely House horse taxis, pay 1 × and remember to right click the Stablemaster to “discover” it officially once you arrive.

 Find CeleblírCeleblír is both your Further Adventures of Bilbo Baggins quest-giver and the barter vendor for Tokens of Further Adventure.
 He is the same Elf you barter from for Elladan and Elrohir rewards as it’s the same token type.
 Celeblír is really easy to find, as he’s on the main path from the Stables to the Last Homely House.
 This is close to the Stablemaster near Elrond’s home.

 Pick Up Chapter 1